Looking to supercharge your running skills? Well, you’re in for a treat!

-This ideal exercise targets the core, the back and biceps muscles like nothing else.
+This ideal exercise targets the core, the back, and the biceps muscles like nothing else.

-If performing straight chin-up is too much for you, then feel free to use a chair assist for more help.
+If performing straight chin-ups is too much for you, then feel free to use a chair assist for more help.

 (check the YouTube Tutorial for how).